 Hamtramck has recently made headlines for electing the first majority Muslim City Council and for residents filling their own potholes.
 It's a city of festivals, from Pączki Day to Porous Borders, Hamtramck's celebrations are unique.
-Our city is also the soon-to-be home of Detroit City Futbol Club, Detroit's semi-professional soccer team.
+Home to Detroit City Futbol Club, housed in a community-funded rehabbed WPA football stadium.
+Hamtramck Disneyland, an immigrant-created, hobby turned public art turned community run museum and artist residency.

 Hamtramck in the news**: